Drifter-Supremo/mindful-inkwell-journal/memory-bank/productContext.md

 ## User Experience Goals

-- **Simplicity:** Minimalist, intuitive UI that encourages frequent use.
+- **Simplicity:** Minimalist, intuitive UI that encourages frequent use, with clean empty states and clear guidance.
+- **Branding:** Consistent use of Gorlea's Ink branding and logo throughout the application.
 - **Creativity:** AI features that add value and delight, such as poetry generation and entry polishing.
 - **Accessibility:** Support for both text and voice input, with simulated voice entries now persisting like manual entries; responsive design for all devices.
 - **Feedback:** Real-time notifications and visual cues for actions like saving, recording, and errors.
-- **Security:** User authentication via Google Sign-In to protect privacy and data.
+- **Security:** User authentication via Google Sign-In with official Google colors and logo to protect privacy and data.

-The Mindful Inkwell Journal aims to foster mindfulness, creativity, and consistency in journaling through a seamless blend of classic and modern technology.
+Gorlea's Ink aims to foster mindfulness, creativity, and consistency in journaling through a seamless blend of classic and modern technology.